AstroCultivators/AstroCultibators/Readme.md

+# AstroCultivators

-AstroCultivators - Codi Yost, Neville Elieh, Sandra Davis
+**Contributors:** Codi Yost, Neville Elieh, Sandra Davis

-		Main - For release, or newest release of project - Maintained by Neville

-		Web Application - Sandra

-		Sensor Data Code - Codi
+---

+## Overview

-The autonomous farming system could be used to grow self-pollinating crops that require no human intervention.
-This system can decrease crew time needed to operate plant growth systems in by providing autonomous monitoring, real-time data reporting, environment management, automatic harvesting, and cleaning.
+AstroCultivators is an autonomous farming system designed to facilitate the growth of self-pollinating crops with minimal human intervention.
+By incorporating features such as autonomous monitoring, real-time data reporting, environment management, automatic harvesting, and cleaning, this system aims to streamline plant growth operations and reduce the need for manual labor.

+---

+## Project Components

+- **Main**:
+  - *Maintained by Neville Elieh*
+  - For release or the newest version of the project.

+- **Web Application**:
+  - *Maintained by Sandra Davis*
+  - Web interface for accessing and managing the system.

+- **Sensor Data Code**:
+  - *Maintained by Codi Yost*
+  - Codebase responsible for collecting and processing sensor data.

+---

+## Getting Started

-    to activate the virtual environment:
+To activate the virtual environment:

-    have the Astrocultivator_Web_App folder open in terminal run command
+1. Navigate to the `Astrocultivator_Web_App` folder in your terminal.
+2. Run the following command:
 .venv\Scripts\activate

-    to run the website in debug mode:
+To run the website in debug mode:

-    have the Astrocultivator_Web_App folder open in terminal run command
+1. Navigate to the `Astrocultivator_Web_App` folder in your terminal.
+2. Run the following command:
 python run.py

-    website will run locally on port 5000
+The website will run locally on port 5000.
+You can access it in any browser by typing: localhost:5000

-    type into any browser:
-        localhost:5000